Basic Non Ferrous Metal Products Trading License in Dubai

 Non-ferrous scrap and secondary metals intended for resale

-The licence does not cover ferrous metals such as iron and steel, nor does it extend to the manufacturing or processing of these materials.
-Businesses that wish to add value through cutting, bending, or alloying would require a separate industrial or manufacturing licence.
+The license does not cover ferrous metals such as iron and steel, nor does it extend to the manufacturing or processing of these materials.
+Businesses that wish to add value through cutting, bending, or alloying would require a separate industrial or manufacturing license.

 The Dubai and UAE Market Context